BCCL-IIITH/Workshop_Neuroimaging/outline.md

 |  [Estimating structural connectivity]() |
 |  [Structure to Function coupling example]() |

-## Four sessions on Functional MRI
+## Upcoming session 28/09/2024 is on Functional MRI

 | Topics |
 |:-----:|